Gold Is Catching a Bid on Pandemic and Inflation Fears. Are You Participating?

 Speaking of central banks, UBS released the results of its annual reserve management survey last week, which show that managers are still very much concerned with the handling of the pandemic.

 Nearly 80% of respondents cited failure to end the pandemic as their number one concern impacting the global economy right now, with more than half of them saying they believed it would be over only after 2022.
 Here in the U.S., the rate of vaccination has slowed considerably in certain populations, allowing Canada, the United Kingdom, Italy and Germany to catch up.
 In low-income countries, meanwhile, only 1% of people have received one dose of the vaccine.

 Central bankers’ concern is not unfounded.
-IHS Markit’s chief business economist published an article this week showing there’s a strong correlation between vaccination rates and economic growth.
+IHS Markit’s chief business economist published an article last week showing there’s a strong correlation between vaccination rates and economic growth.
 The higher a country’s vax rate, the higher its PMI reading was in June; the reverse was also true.

 Rounding out the top three concerns impacting future growth were government debt levels (71% of respondents), something I’ve written a lot about, and inflation (57%).
 I should point out that inflation did not even appear on the list of concerns one year ago when the last survey was taken.
 The London Bullion Market Association (LBMA) also notes, in its review of the second quarter, that there were more than 100,000 press articles published about inflation in May, far more than on COVID-19.